biolink/biolink-model/docs/index.md

  * [population context qualifier](population_context_qualifier.md) - a biological population (general, study, cohort, etc.) with a specific set of characteristics to constrain an association.
  * [predicate](predicate.md) - A high-level grouping for the relationship type.
 AKA minimal predicate.
 This is analogous to category for nodes.
  * [primary knowledge source](primary_knowledge_source.md) - The most upstream source of the knowledge expressed in an Association that an implementer can identify.
 Performing a rigorous analysis of upstream data providers is expected; every effort is made to catalog the most upstream source of data in this property.
 Only one data source should be declared primary in any association.  "aggregator knowledge source" can be used to caputre non-primary sources.
- * [publications](publications.md) - connects an association to publications supporting the association
+ * [publications](publications.md) - One or more publications that report the statement expressed in an Association, or provide information used as  evidence supporting this statement.
- * [qualified predicate](qualified_predicate.md) - predicate to be used in an association when subject and object qualifiers are present and the full reading of the statement requires a qualification to the predicate in use in order to refine or  increase the specificity of the full statement reading
+ * [qualified predicate](qualified_predicate.md) - Predicate to be used in an association when subject and object qualifiers are present and the full reading of the statement requires a qualification to the predicate in use in order to refine or  increase the specificity of the full statement reading.
+This qualifier holds a relationship to be used instead of that  expressed by the primary predicate, in a ‘full statement’ reading of the association, where qualifier-based  semantics are included.
+This is necessary only in cases where the primary predicate does not work in a  full statement reading.
  * [qualifiers](qualifiers.md) - connects an association to qualifiers that modify or qualify the meaning of that association
  * [quantifier qualifier](quantifier_qualifier.md) - A measurable quantity for the object of the association
  * [reaction balanced](reaction_balanced.md)